nicotitta/PortSwigger-Academy-Notes/SQLi/Scripts/README.md

 This folder contains automation scripts developed while solving the **SQL Injection labs** from the [PortSwigger Web Security Academy](https://portswigger.net/web-security).

-Each script corresponds to one or more labs and demonstrates how to:
+Each script corresponds to one lab and demonstrates how to:
 - Automate common injection tasks.
 - Extract data (boolean-based, union-based, blind).
 - Save time compared to manual exploitation in Burp Suite.